 Overview The User Report in the Tin Canny LearnDash Reporting plugin lets you monitor the progress that your learners make in courses they are enrolled in.
 When the User Report first loads, it shows you a list of all users in the system*.
 You can search for a particular individual by his/her name or email address.
 You can also sort the list by a column heading (for example, the Display Name as in the image shown). * Group Leaders will see consolidated user data of their assigned groups.
 If a Group Leader is assigned to multiple groups, they will see all data together in the User Report.
 Drill-Down User Report Clicking on the name or email address of a user will take you to a list of courses that the user is enrolled in as well as their overall progress in those courses.
 You can click anywhere in a row in the course list table to see the user’s progress in that particular course, including their overall performance and detailed activities of lessons, topics, quizzes, assignments, and Tin Can.

 Overview The Course Report in the Tin Canny LearnDash Reporting plugin gives you a high-level overview of how many users and LearnDash courses there are on your WordPress site, course completion and Tin Can activities in the last month, and top three courses that have the most and least completions (use the drop-down menu to toggle between most and least completed courses)*.
 The same overview data are also available in your WordPress Dashboard. * Group Leaders will see consolidated course data of their assigned groups.
 If a Group Leader is assigned to multiple groups, they will see all data together in the Course Report.
 Notice in the Recent Activities chart there are two Y-axes.
 The left Y-axis indicates number of course completions, and the right Y-axis indicates number of Tin Can activities.
 Course Table Below the overview charts on the course report, you’ll see a list of all the LearnDash courses, their enrollment data and status of progress and completion.
 You can sort data by any column heading or use the Search field to find a particular course.
-Note when a user is deleted from WordPress, LearnDash deletes all their user information but not their course access which is stored at the course level.
-This may cause inconsistency in the enrollment count.
-Drill-Down Course Report Clicking on a course […]
+Please remember that this shows LearnDash data only.
+The % complete is based on the number of LearnDash lessons and topics completed, not progress in uploaded modules.
+Similarly, the Quiz Score considers LearnDash quizzes only.
+The Tin Can and […]

 The Tin Canny LearnDash Reporting plugin will enable you to upload and embed any content packaged in a .zip format that contains an .html file.
 However, it only supports tracking of Tin Can (xAPI) and SCORM statements from e-learning modules authored with Storyline 2/3/360, Articulate Rise, Adobe Captivate 9/2017/2019, iSpring 8/9, and H5P.
 See the following support matrix for details.
 Note if you try to upload a zip file created by a tool not listed above, you’ll see a warning that xAPI/SCORM statements sent by the module will not be recorded and you’ll be prompted to select the .html file in the zip that will launch the content.
 1 Articulate Rise modules will only send a Completed or Passed/Failed verb if they are displayed via Lightbox or a new window and upon closing the lightbox/window.
 When adding Rise modules, you should avoid using iFrame as the display method (at least if SCORM is being used; xAPI modules from recent Rise versions may work).
 Alternatively, you can override Completion Condition on the lesson or topic edit page by specifying other verbs such as “attempted” or “experienced” to trigger the Mark Complete button.
 2 iSpring 8 modules will unfortunately fail in Chrome with versions 80 and higher. […]